VA Health Care Enrollment and Eligibility

 As part of the enrollment process, Veterans will be given the opportunity to select the VA Medical Center (VAMC) or Community Based Outpatient Clinic (CBOC) where they prefer to been seen.
 To find a facility near you, visit VA’s directory at www.va.gov/directory.

 VA Veterans Choice Program

-Enrolled Veterans can receive care by a non-VA health care provider closer to home rather than wait for a VA appointment or travel a long distance to a VA facility.
-The Veterans Choice Program temporarily authorizes enrolled Veterans to receive health care from non-VA providers.
+Enrolled Veterans can receive care by a community health care provider closer to home rather than wait for a VA appointment or travel a long distance to a VA facility.
+The Veterans Choice Program temporarily authorizes enrolled Veterans to receive health care from community providers.
 Any of the following conditions must apply:

 - Veteran lives more than 40 miles driving distance from the closest VA medical facility with a full- time primary care physician;

 - Veteran needs to travel by air, boat or ferry to the VA medical facility closest to his/her home;

 - Veteran faces an unusual or excessive burden in traveling to the closest VA medical facility based on geographic challenges, environmental factors, a medical condition, the nature or simplicity or frequency of the care needed and whether an attendant is needed.
 Staff at the Veteran’s local VA medical facility will work with him/her to determine if the Veteran is eligible for any of these reasons; or